2007-08: Petr Placek scored 10 goals with 13 assists in 49 games (including playoffs) for Rytiri Kladno’s U-18 team in the Czech Republic.

 2011-12: Placek skated in 16 games for Harvard as a freshman; making the jump directly from prep school to college hockey as a 19-year-old.
 He had 1 assist and was minus-three with 6 penalty minutes.
 The Crimson finished third in ECAC Hockey with an unheard of 11 ties during the year.
 After an overtime loss to Yale in the first game of their ECAC quarterfinal series, Harvard won three straight to reach the league championship game — falling to eventual Frozen Four participant Union College.

 Placek is a big forward with significant offensive skills and a willingness to use his size in small areas.
-Limited by knee and ankle injuries in his draft year, but a dominant player at the prep school level due primarily to his size, skating ability, stick handling and shooting skills, Placek has not yet developed his defensive game but should become more responsible in his defensive play and add physical strength during his college career.
+Limited by knee and ankle injuries in his draft year, Placek was a dominant player at the prep school level due primarily to his size, skating ability, stick handling and shooting skills, but failed to have much of an impact in three years of college hockey at Harvard.

 No longer on the Harvard roster after appearing in one game for the Crimson as a junior during the 2013-14 season, Placek's professional hockey prospects appear limited at this point.